 Platies are not picky when it comes to diet.
 They will eat any type of flake foods, as well as most frozen live foods.

 They are hardy fish and they can eat regular fish flakes.
 However, like many fish on this list, they can also eat frozen (or live) brine shrimp, blood worms, and Daphnia.
 The fact that Guppies can go over a week without food, shows how hardy they are.

-Check out our comprehensive guppies care guide for more information.
+Check out our comprehensive Guppies care guide for more information

 Being a bottom feeder, the Kuhli Loach will eat just about any spare food that has dropped to the bottom of the tank, including live foods such as worms and shrimp.
 The bulk of their diet should be general fish pellets.

 They are peaceful freshwater fish species who will live happily with most other non-aggressive fish, but make sure you don’t house them with anything too big which may mistake them for food.

 To keep them happy, you should keep at least 3 at a time.

 Although they may take a while to settle into their new tank, Cherry Barbs are the perfect freshwater fish for a home aquarium for all of the reasons listed above.

 They can tolerate big changes in water parameters, they are friendly (unlike their long-lost cousins Tiger Barbs), they only grow to around 2 inches long and in general, they are an easy freshwater fish to take care of.